Here’s a guide on how to choose the perfect trek pants without losing your mind

 The elasticity of its fibres also gets affected and it’s difficult to comfortably trek in wet jeans because they restrict your movement.
 So, if you get drenched while wearing jeans on a trek, you will end up carrying all that uncomfortable extra wet weight.
 To top it, you will also spend days in damp bottoms that will expose you to the risk of catching a cold (or worse, hypothermia).
 So please, avoid jeans," Dushyant says.

 3. Easy to clean: Treks can get messy.
 Think dusty trails, horse dung, rolling in the meadows or sitting under a maple tree for lunch.
 All these will get dirt on your pants.
 And it’s wise to steer off materials that stain easily or absorb dirt.
 Like cotton.

 To address this, good trek pants are made of stain and dirt-resistant fabrics.
 Again, polyamides are great at this.
-And Vishnu Benne, Head of FinOps at Indiahikes wears the Men’s Mountain Trekking Modular Trousers – TREK 100 on treks.
+And Vishnu Benne, who was heading FinOps at Indiahikes wears the Men’s Mountain Trekking Modular Trousers – TREK 100 on treks.

 4. Breathable: Now, here’s something you must consider when you are buying clothes for your trek — you will sweat, and you won’t get to take a bath while on a trail.

 This means you might stink if you wear clothes that don’t allow your skin to breathe or the sweat to evaporate.

 While cotton is great for this purpose, it is a bad choice for treks.

 The next best choice is trekking pants made of polyamide/polyesters.
 Contrary to the popular notion, they are breathable and let your sweat evaporate easily.
 That’s how they keep you cool as well.

 | Note: And I must state the obvious here — waterproof pants (like the ones made of raincoat material) are not breathable.
 You’ll suffocate and sweat in them.
 Do not ever wear them on treks.